nojronatron/file-sync-win/README.md

 - Data storage component for saving data to a log file.
 - Data transmission component to send data to the server.

+### Both

+Log files are stored in the same directory as the executable:

+- Development: `bin\Debug'
+- Deployment/Installation: Whatever directory the EXE and associated DLL files are in

 ## Requirements

 ### Run